yorak/VeRyPy/README.md

 * Implementations of 15 CVRP heuristics that are:
   * deterministic
   * classical (from 60ies to mid 90ies, well-cited)
-  * constructive (as opposed to improvement heuristic)
+  * constructive (as opposed to improvement heuristics)
   * the correctness of implementation is shown through replication of the original results
   * tested on a comprehensive set of 454 well-known CVRP benchmark instances
 * Collection of local search heuristics: